taoensso/telemere/wiki/6-FAQ.md

 I will **continue to maintain and support** Timbre for users that are happy with it, though I've also tried to make [migration](./5-Migrating#from-timbre) as easy as possible.

 Over time, I also intend to back-port many backwards-compatible improvements from Telemere to Timbre.
-For one, Telemere's core was actually written as a library that will eventually be used by Telemere, Timbre, and also [Tufte](https://taoensso.com/tufte).
+For one, Telemere's core was actually written as a library that can eventually be used by Telemere, Timbre, and also [Tufte](https://taoensso.com/tufte).

 This will eventually ease long-term maintenance, increase reliability, and help provide unified capabilities across all 3.